 What's Driving These Luxury Vacation Rental Trends in 2026

-Post-pandemic behavioral shifts, generational wealth transfer, and technology maturation are converging to reshape what "luxury" means to modern travelers — and what hosts must deliver to compete.
+Post-pandemic habits, generational wealth transfer, and accessible smart home technology are all converging to reshape what "luxury" means to travelers - and what any property needs to offer to stay competitive at the high end of the rental market.

 The Demographic Changing of the Guard

 Gen Z and millennials accounted for half of all U.S. travelers as of late 2025.
-Looking specifically at the high-end market, 80% of luxury leisure travelers are under 60, and Millennials and Gen Z are expected to account for 60% to 70% of all luxury purchases by 2030.
+In the high-end market specifically, 80% of luxury leisure travelers are under 60, and Millennials and Gen Z are expected to account for 60% to 70% of all luxury purchases by 2030.

-Their expectations — shaped by digital-native lifestyles, sustainability values, and a preference for experiences over possessions — are redefining the market.
-For Airbnb and Vrbo hosts, this generational shift is the single most important demand-side force to understand.
+Their expectations - shaped by digital habits, sustainability values, and a preference for experiences over things - are changing what the market looks for.
+This generational shift is the biggest demand-side force to understand when thinking about your rental's design direction.

 Supply Rebalancing and Market Polarization